utsavdusad/WasterSortingiOS/README.md

 Then run `pod install --verbose` or just `pod install`.
 For details of the installation and usage of CocoaPods, visit [it's project page](https://github.com/CocoaPods/CocoaPods).

 ## How To Use
+Now you can run xcworkspace to run the project.